 Mountain Standard Time (MST): UTC-7, observing MDT (UTC-6) in summer.
 Alberta.
 Parts of British Columbia also observe MST rather than PST.

 Pacific Standard Time (PST): UTC-8, observing PDT (UTC-7) in summer.
-British Columbia (most of it), Yukon.
+British Columbia (most of it).

-The Yukon Territory switched from Pacific Time to Mountain Time (without DST) in 2020, making it permanently UTC-7.
-Dawson City in Yukon now shares its clock with Edmonton rather than Vancouver.
+The Yukon Territory moved from Pacific Time to permanent Mountain Time (UTC-7, no DST) on November 1, 2020.
+Both Whitehorse and Dawson City now share their clocks with Edmonton rather than Vancouver.

 Newfoundland’s thirty-minute outlier

 Newfoundland’s UTC-3:30 deserves special attention.
-When Newfoundland was a separate British dominion (it was the last part of what became Canada to join Confederation, doing so in 1949 after two referendums), it set its own time.
-The half-hour offset from the Atlantic mainland reflected Newfoundland’s position farther east and its historical alignment with its fishing economy rather than mainland commercial schedules.
+When Newfoundland was a separate British dominion, it set its own time.
+The 1935 Standard Time Act codified the half-hour offset from the Atlantic mainland, reflecting Newfoundland’s position farther east and its long operation as a self-governing territory.

-When Newfoundland joined Canada, a logical move would have been to shift it to AST (UTC-4) to simplify coordination.
-But Newfoundlanders didn’t want to.
+After two referendums on confederation, Newfoundland joined Canada on March 31, 1949, as the tenth province.
+A logical move at that point would have been to shift it to AST (UTC-4) to simplify coordination.
+Newfoundlanders didn’t want to.
+A 1963 effort to align with Atlantic Time failed due to public opposition.
 The half-hour offset, slightly eccentric, impractical for national broadcasting, mildly confusing to visitors, was theirs.
 It has remained.

 Every television broadcaster in Canada that runs national programming has to decide what to do with Newfoundland.
 The solution: delayed broadcasts.
 “Due to time zone differences, viewers in Newfoundland and Labrador…”